Joseph Evans Ram

 Collection

-There are two Joseph Evans Ram steam pumps in the collection.
+There is now only one Joseph Evans Ram steam pump in the collection.

 Size: 5" steam cylinder, 4" pumping cylinder with 5" stroke and 30" diameter flywheel.